Gustaf VI Adolf: 1934–35 trip to the Near East

-On 10 October, the royal travelers continued with Vasaland, which arrived on 12 October in Smyrna.
-From here, the departure took place on 15 October with the president's own train and on the 17 October it arrived in Aleppo, after Prince Bertil and a representative of the Ministry of Foreign Affairs joined the party on the way.
+On 10 October, the royal travelers continued with Vasaland, which arrived on 12 October in İzmir.
+From here, the departure took place on 15 October with the president's own train and on 17 October it arrived in Aleppo, after Prince Bertil and a representative of the Ministry of Foreign Affairs joined the party on the way.
 In Aleppo, the stay was extended to about 14 days, when the Crown Prince contracted a mild intestinal catarrh due to the stressful climate.
 On 1 November, the journey continued.
 The Crown Prince Couple, Princess Ingrid and Prince Bertil then boarded a British military plane and arrived in Baghdad on the same day.
 The King Ghazi of Iraq met at his country retreat Kasr-el-Zuhoor, from where he accompanied his guests to Bilatt Castle.
 At all the official events that followed, except for King Ghazi of Iraq, his uncle and father-in-law, King Ali of Hejaz, the President of the Council and members of the Cabinet, the President of the Senate and others.
 On 6 November, the royals left by train for Khanaqin, where cars were ready to take them to Tehran.
 At the border, they were received by a representative of the Persian government and in Tehran by the Foreign Minister and the Grand Master of the Ceremonies, as well as representatives of government agencies.
 The Crown Prince's family went in a procession to the castle, where the Shah for the Crown Prince represented the council president and others were present.
 The Shah then accompanied the Crown Prince to the Golestan Palace.
 After several days in the Persian capital, he left for Mazandaran Province to study for three days the ongoing construction work for the Trans-Iranian Railway.
 He then returned to Tehran to say goodbye to the Shah.
 The Crown Prince's family then left on 17 November in Volvo cars for Isfahan and Persepolis.
 In the latter place, the royals lived in the so-called Xerxes' harem and visited the city under the leadership of Professor Ernst Herzfeld.
 On 25 November, the return journey to Baghdad began over the snowy passes along the Kum-Sultanabad-Kermanshah road, a three-day uninterrupted journey by car.